nholthaus/units/README.md

     velocity::meters_per_second objectVelocity = square_meter_t(100.0) / second_t(2.0); // Error: cannot convert.`

-Unit containers can also be used to perform implicit conversions:
+Unit containers can (and should!) be used to perform implicit conversions:

 	second_t a;
 	minute_t b(1.0);